 (Using Riddle?
 Don’t worry – we’re already a GPDR compliant quiz maker.) 😉

-Hope you find this useful – and just give us a shout at firstname.lastname@example.org if we can answer any quiz or GPDR questions.
+Hope you find this useful – and just give us a shout at firstname.lastname@example.org/blog if we can answer any quiz or GPDR questions.

 We’re not lawyers but we’re a bit geeky about this stuff.